syrianarchive/syrianarchive-investigations/about/team.md

 ### Tareef MD
 __Developer__

-Tareef works on front-end development and data visualization with Syrian Archive.
+Tareef is a developer, works on front-end development and data visualization.
 He has previously worked with Frontline Defenders, with Tactical Technology Collective and with [Hsoub](https://www.hsoub.com/en/), a group of Internet businesses serving Arabic speaking users across the world.
 Tareef has an educational background in Electrical engineering.

 ### Sam Razzouk